celo-org/celo-monorepo/packages/docs/command-line-interface/locked-gold.md

   --goldAmount=goldAmount                            (required) unit amount of gold token (cGLD)

   --noticePeriod=noticePeriod                        (required) duration (seconds) from notice to withdrawable; doubles
-                                                     as ID of a bonded deposit;
+                                                     as ID of a locked Gold commitment;

 EXAMPLE
   notify --noticePeriod=3600 --goldAmount=500